BardoQi/Sight/README.md

 * Passive view class (it could be a template, but it would be better to stick with a class)
 * The presenter that bridges both Model and View

-And Sight is using to bridge both Business Logic Layer and View or Controller(for API applitation) layer.
+And Sight is using to bridge both Business Logic Layer and View or Controller (for API application) layer.

 And Sight is a mapping class to help you transform the original data from database query to the former that the view or client could use.

 So Sight is a presenter layer for Laravel framework.

-We believe that you will be more happy during your coding with Sight.
+We believe that you will be more happier during your coding with Sight.

 With Sight you need not coding repeat unhappy any more.

 With Sight you need not coding to search array any more, because we transform the join array with mapping.

-With Sight you need not join many table for on field.
+With Sight you need not join many tables for on field.

-With sight you could stop mew programer to query table in code seagment "for" or "foreach".
+With sight you could stop mew programmer to query table in code segment "for" or "foreach".

-With Sight Many unnessary join query weill be avoid.
+With Sight Many unnecessary join query will be avoided.

 Enjoy Sight now, please!

-### What Sight do?
+### What do Sight do?

-From data layer to view or api layer you need to write many foreach code for the data transform.
+From data layer to view or API layer you need to write many foreach code for the data transform.

 Now you need not write foreach code any more.
 Just use "ToArray()"!

-Maybe the troubleshorting is that you will unable to using "foreach" in future! :)
+Maybe the troubleshooting is that you will unable to using "foreach" in future! :)

 ### Why Sight?

 Maybe your team member often using database query in the "foreach" block.
-When you start using Sight, the bad code wiil disapeared.
+When you start using Sight, the bad code will be disappeared.

-We should better avoid too many join query.
-If the join only for one fields, We should better doing that with maany time query.
-But then we must coding more!
+We should better avoid too many join queries.
+If the join only for one field, we should better to do that with many time queries.
+But then we must do coding more!
 Now it is simple.

 Maybe you often using database view to query for trans form many id fields to name.
 That is just a bad query for database performance and the legibility of the code.
 With Sight you can prohibit them from using these queries.

 With database you could doing hasOne and hasMany join query.
 But you could not get one record with hasMany join query.
-You shold mesrge the record manually with coding with quuery many times.
+You should merge the record manually with coding with query many times.
 With Sight it will be simple!

-Maybe you had used the library like League\Fractal, we recomend you have a try with Sight!
+Maybe you had used the library like League\Fractal, we recommend you have a try with Sight!

 Maybe you use the mutators.
 But you had need to transform the field after some doing.
 With Sight you could doing it just before return to controller.

 ### Features
 * Field transform.
 For instance: int to date, time, datetime ...
 * Foreign Key Id transform.
 For instance: id to name or other fields with array join.
-* Single array transform and multiple arrays transform with array join.
+* Single array transforming and multiple arrays transforming with array join.
 * One has One join: For instance, image_id in table article, and id, image_url in table images.
 You could get image_url simply.
 * Many has one Join: For instance, image_ids in table article like '3,5,7,9', and id, image_url in table images.
 You could get image_url simply.
 * Simple pluck function could get the array of foreign key used.
 * Simply hidden the fields that you don't want to show with the method selectFields.
-* Field transform could using the data convert, array path and method name.
+* Field transform could use the data convert, array path and method name.
-* Support data quried from both the database such as mysql and elasticsearch with array path converting.
+* Support data queried from both the database such as MySQL and ElasticSearch with array path converting.
-* Support call with static manaer.
-* Support flatten json type data from mysql and elasticsearch.
+* Support flatten json type data from MySQL and ElasticSearch.
 * About the array join it support inner join and outer join.
-* High performace, because every array only need be traversed twice.
+* High performance, because every array only need be traversed twice.

 ### Getting Start